Monday, October 7, 2024

 i) Project Definition Phase.
 The project definition phase identifies air system configuration, major systems/equipment, and Weight.

 iii) Detail Design.
-In this phase, the detailed design of components, subsystems, and systems based on FMECA, FTA, Hazard Analysis, CG analysis, safety, and risk analysis is carried out.
+In this phase, the detailed design of components, subsystems, and systems based on FMECA, FTA, Hazard Analysis, CG analysis, safety, and risk analysis is conducted.

 b) Design Reviews

-During the development phase two technical reviews i.e., Preliminary Design Review (PDR) and Critical Design Review (CDR) are conducted.
+During the development phase two technical reviews, namely the Preliminary Design Review (PDR) and Critical Design Review (CDR) are conducted.
 These reviews are conducted by Domain experts and with the participation of CEMILAC and DGAQA.
 PDR is conducted to review the basic design approach of each configuration item.
 CDR is conducted to ensure that for each configuration item, the detailed design solution and the engineering drawings satisfy the technical requirements and specifications.
-After CDR the design of each configuration item is frozen.
+After CDR, the design of each configuration item is frozen.

 5) Development of Test Rigs

-The Main Contractor establishes working rigs as per the rig specification for all systems/subsystems to functionally test and demonstrate compliance to design requirements.
+The Main Contractor establishes working rigs as per the rig specification for all systems /subsystems to functionally evaluate and demonstrate compliance with design requirements.

 6) Testing Phase

-Testing is carried out as per the ACP to validate the design or in some instances to refine the design after it is baselined.
+Testing is conducted as per the ACP to validate the design or in some instances to refine the design after it is baselined.
 Testing may reveal the need for design changes.
 This is an iterative process until the design is proven satisfactory.

-7) Finalization of Design Standard of Preparation (SOP)
+7) Finalisation of Design Standard of Preparation (SOP)

 After successful integration testing, the design Standard of Preparation (SOP) is finalized and baselined.
 The SOP accurately defines the product, the drawing standard, various LRUs, and the equipment used.